 - Enter and travel throughout the Netherlands freely.

 Worth it?
 Well, you’re already halfway through the article so you may as well carry on…

 What is the application process for getting Dutch citizenship?

 Note: the whole process can take up to a year

-You need to visit your Gemeente (Municipality) if you want to apply for Dutch citizenship and submit an application form.
-There is a fee for this: a family is €1.091 and €855 for a single individual.
+You need to visit your gemeente (municipality) if you want to apply for Dutch citizenship.
+There is a fee for submitting this application: a family is €1.091 and €855 for a single individual.
 It ain’t cheap!
 I’m in shock.
-It will then be reviewed by them and if all is well, it will be given to the Immigration and Naturalisation Service (IND).
-You will need the usual valid documents such as passport, residence permit, birth certificate and Civic Integration Exam certificate to apply.
+It will then be reviewed and if all is well, it will be given to the Immigration and Naturalisation Service (IND).
+You will need the usual valid documents, such as passport, residence permit, birth certificate and Civic Integration Exam certificate to apply.

 Nah thanks, can I just have permanent residency in the Netherlands instead?

 Course you can.
 Not everyone wants to give up their nationality.
 Maybe you’ve given up on getting Dutch citizenship.
 WELL, you can apply for permanent residency.
 You can stay in the Netherlands indefinitely, however, you cannot vote in Dutch elections (apart from municipal elections), this can be revoked if you spend too long outside of the Netherlands and you need to renew it every five years.
 Those are the conditions!